NikitaGupta-17/Calcluator/README.md

 # Calcluator
-This calculator is developong using python.
+This calculator is developing using python.